AI Use Cases/Financial Services

 2

-Step 2: The AI model processes 40+ behavioral and structural signals - including tenure progression patterns, peer compensation benchmarking against Bloomberg data, role transition velocity, manager engagement frequency, and regulatory exam stress cycles - to generate individual flight risk scores updated weekly with explainable risk factors ranked by predictive strength.
+Step 2: The AI model processes dozens of behavioral and structural signals - including tenure progression patterns, peer compensation benchmarking against Bloomberg data, role transition velocity, manager engagement frequency, and regulatory exam stress cycles - to generate individual flight risk scores updated weekly with explainable risk factors ranked by predictive strength.

 3